AmigaPorts/ACE/docs/installing/compiler.md

     Simply add a comma after last compiler config in the file and add the following, replacing `YOUR_USER_NAME`, `m68k-bartman.cmake` path and extension name/version so that it matches your filesystem:

     ```json
+    [
+      {
+        "name": "Some other compiler which was automatically detected",
+        ...
+      },
       {
         "name": "GCC Bartman m68k",
         "toolchainFile": "C:\\PATH_TO\\AmigaCMakeCrossToolchains\\m68k-bartman.cmake",